-GlassPointe’s franchising costs start at about $1,000.
+GlassPointe’s franchising costs start at about $1,000 for a basic package.
 Additional fees and material costs may apply as you establish and operate your business.
-For more details on GlassPointe’s start-up costs, including what you get for your money and whether or not it’s worth the cost, see below.

 GlassPointe Start-Up Cost Breakdown